ziya-hn/Zecta-Programming-Language/README.md

 Other type conversions are available as methods which will be discussed after.

-# Z Standart Library
+# Zecta Standart Library
-- In Z, most of the time, imported libraries reached via modules which typically being same name as library name
+- In Zecta, most of the time, imported libraries reached via modules which typically being same name as library name
 - Because libraries codes put in to the module, so we only can access via module name
-- in Z we can access std-lib (standart library) features (like most of the other languages) with namespace too
+- in Zecta we can access std-lib (standart library) features (like most of the other languages) with namespace too
 - All of the Standart library codes is in the module named "z"
-- But unlike some languages its optional in Z since it is for avoiding naming collisions in large projects How to enable std-lib access only via 'z' module:
+- But unlike some languages its optional in Zecta since it is for avoiding naming collisions in large projects How to enable std-lib access only via 'z' module:
   ```
   # program main